We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 HB 631

 This is a heated debate.
-In the five years since HB 631 was passed, countless appeals, rulings, and new bills have been introduced to address this.
+In the six years since HB 631 was passed, countless appeals, rulings, and new bills have been introduced to address this.
 The issue has been tied up in the courts for years now.
 I am not a legal expert, so if you want to learn more about this law and the background of this contentious debate, simply search for HB631 Walton County, Florida, and you will find countless articles to dig through!
-It is set to be heard again in mid-2023.
-I would not be surprised if this drags on for years and goes all the way up to the Supreme Court.

 Even if this were to be overruled or modified, the beach access points on private property would still exist.
 For example, the Seaside access would still be gated.
 The difference could be that once you got down to the beach, you can enjoy any part of it.
 This means that you would likely be able to go down the stairs at small public access and set up anywhere you want, as far as the eye can see, without encountering No Trespassing signs in both directions.